xicaz/aaron.work/_posts/2013-12-11-digital-fabric.md

 permalink: digital-fabric
 ---

 Digital fabric is a collection of images and video generated using video feedback.
 Displays and cameras vary between pieces.

+A tool was created to assist in calibrating cameras to displays, using AR tracking markers to estimate the size and position of the display relative to the camera.
+AR can be used to acquire a general estimate that can be adjusted by hand, and allows for quick experimentation with video feedback.

+This tool is available at [jabdownsmash.com/autofeedback](https://jabdownsmash.com/autofeedback/)

-Technologies used: Twitch.tv, TouchDesigner, OBS
+Technologies used: Twitch.tv, TouchDesigner, OBS, AR.js, WebGL, Three.js

 {% include image-gallery.html folder="/albums/cdf" %}